 Other plants that prefer more humidity, like many Begonia, may appear in need of help.
 First remove any tired leaves, then bring the pots into a slightly warm shower and give a good soaking, leaving them in the damp room.
 Do you follow Margaret Roach’s A Way to Garden Blog.
 And podcast?
 Her recent interview with Karl Garcens provided great tips.
 Karl advocates restricting your houseplants to one’s that tolerate your home’s conditions.
 Easier said, then done.

 If you have a space indoors that receives good southern or western light, your succulents are probably are thriving.
 Aloe bloom heavily in late winter and early spring, many Echeveria and all their close relatives flower well at this time of year, and Gasteria with their elongated stalks adorned with pale pink and green bladder pouch blooms make us smile.

 However if you have less ideal conditions (not so much light) and your succulents have stretched, cut back as needed, repot with fresh soil tailored for succulents and stick then you can stick the cuttings for more plants.
 The good news is that the days are getting longer and that means more light.
 We advocate bringing your succulents outdoors once the danger of frost has passed.
 Warning: Transition them slowly, first a few hours of early morning sun, then allow more.
 Succulents can get sunburned otherwise, and that foliage will forever be scarred.
-Click here for more details on what to do with your succulents as spring approaches,
+Click here for another post with more details on what to do with your succulents as spring approaches,